Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 :meth:`delete`
 ----------------

-We need to add a :meth:`delete` action that deletes a page, then returns us to the list of titles excluding the one that was deleted:
+We need to add a :meth:`delete` action that deletes pages submitted from :file:`templates/index.mako`, then returns us back to the list of titles (excluding those that were deleted):

 .. code-block :: python

+    @authenticate_form
-    def delete(self, title):
+    def delete(self):
+        titles = request.POST.getall('title')
-        page = self.page_q.filter_by(title=title).one()
+        pages = self.page_q.filter(Page.title.in_(titles))
+        for page in pages:
             Session.delete(page)
         Session.commit()
+        # flash only after a successful commit
+        for title in titles:
             flash('Deleted %s.' % title)
         redirect_to('pages')

-The title of the page is used to identify and load the object which is then deleted.
-The change is saved with :func:`model.Session.commit` before the list of remaining titles is re-rendered by the template :file:`templates/index.mako`.
+Again we use the :func:`@authenticate_form` decorator along with :func:`secure_form` used in :file:`templates/index.mako`.
+We're expecting potentially multiple titles, so we use ``request.POST.getall(key)`` to return a list of titles.
+The titles are used to identify and load the :class:`Page` objects, which are then deleted.

+We use the SQL ``IN`` operator to match multiple titles in one query.
+We can do this via the more flexible :meth:`filter` method which can accept an :meth:`in_` clause created via the title column's attribute.

+The :meth:`filter_by` method we used in previous methods is a shortcut for the most typical filtering clauses.
+For example, the :meth:`show` method's:

+.. code-block :: python

+    self.page_q.filter_by(title=title)

+is equivalent to:

+.. code-block :: python

+    self.page_q.filter(Page.title == title)

+After deleting the pages, the changes are committed, and only after successfully committing do we flash deletion messages.
+That way if there was a problem with the commit no flash messages are shown.
+Finally we redirect back to the index page, which re-renders the list of remaining titles.

 Visit ``http://127.0.0.1:5000/index`` and have a go at deleting some pages.
 You may need to go back to the FrontPage and create some more if you get carried away!